rmartinho/flamingdangerzone/doc/ogonek/basic_types.markdown

 Encoding schemes and some encoding forms take input or produce output in the form of bytes or sequences of bytes.
-The type used to represent bytes in ogonek is `ogonek::byte`, which is an alias for the C++ `std::uint8_t` type.
+The type used to represent bytes in ogonek is `byte`, which is an alias for the C++ `std::uint8_t` type.

 ### Ranges

 A large portion of ogonek works with sequences of values, notably code points, code units and bytes.
-Throughout the library, the Boost range concepts are used to specify the requirements of input sequences and capabilities of returned sequences. \[Note: this may be subject to change in the future due to limitations of the Boost concepts.]
+Throughout the library, the Boost range concepts are used to specify the requirements of input sequences and capabilities of returned sequences. \[Note: this is under consideration and may change in the future to overcome limitations of the Boost concepts.]

-All ranges returned from ogonek algorithms have deferred-evaluation.
+Unless stated otherwise ranges returned from ogonek algorithms have deferred-evaluation.
 This means that nothing happens until the value of the sequence is actually required.
 If full materialization of the result is desired, the range can be used to construct any container that can be constructed from a pair of iterators.

 *Example*:
 {% highlight cpp %}